Assistant General Counsel - Power Generation Preston Ray

 By mid-morning, Preston is on another teleconference with an attorney in the UK office, who he mentors and manages.
 Preston is discussing the first six months of his colleague’s new assignment in a segment of the Power Generation business and the attorney’s long-term goals beyond his day-to-day activities.
 It’s a chance for Preston to give back and help someone who is looking for guidance in specific situations unique to Cummins business.

 “When I look back on my career, the people I’ve worked with often times define my satisfaction with a job.
 There are days that jobs are great and days when we face great challenges.
-The support and friendship I get from people help me learn something new every day.
+The support and friendship I get from people help me learn something new everyday.
 When I’m working with young lawyers, I’m always trying to help them learn from our business and make the best of their day, too.”

 For lunch today, Preston walks around downtown Indianapolis and takes in the sights like the Indiana War Memorial.
-He enjoys exploring the budding culinary scene of a busy metropolitan area, including today’s visit to a favourite butcher shop, tucked away from the local traffic.
+He enjoys exploring the budding culinary scene of a busy metropolitan area, including today’s visit to a favorite butcher shop, tucked away from the local traffic.

 After lunch, Preston has an impromptu strategy conversation with a colleague to discuss recent acquisition work in North America.
 The diverse group is strategizing to ensure the right support is in place and utilize a whiteboard to evaluate their team planning approach toward the scope.
 Defining everyone’s role in a collaborative setting is critical, while ensuring each team member is comfortable with his or her goals and objectives.
 At the end of the conversation, both agree to recommend engaging a partner firm in Puerto Rico well versed in international employment law.